 At the recent Makers and Movers event, a panel of supply chain professionals discussed the past year of crisis.
-The experts included Radu Palamuria, Managing Director at Alcott Global; Erik Lund, Head of Tracking division (Visilion) at Sony; Nihal Mokdad, Director of Supply Chain Excellence – Global Emerging Markets at Mars; and Daniel Stanton, known as Mr. Supply Chain.
+The experts included Radu Palamuria, Managing Director at Alcott Global; Erik Lund, Head of the Tracking Division, Visilion, at Sony; Nihal Mokdad, Director of Supply Chain Excellence – Global Emerging Markets at Mars; and Daniel Stanton, known as Mr. Supply Chain.

 - The positive changes that have occurred in the supply chain over the past year